kernelpoppers/ctf_tools/README.md

 - [Wireshark](https://www.wireshark.org/) - Analyze the network dumps.

 ## PWN
+## Interactions
+- [pwntools](http://docs.pwntools.com/en/stable/) - Python library for interacting with challenges, has extensions for python 2.7 and 3+
+    ~ Has modules for ssh, nc, gdb, loading binaries for rop and disassembly ~ Used in most writeups or the code for writeups relating to pwning
 ### Debuggers and Extensions
 - [GDB](https://www.gnu.org/software/gdb/) - The GNU project debugger
+- [GEF](https://gef.readthedocs.io/en/master/) - GDB Enhanced Features GDB plugin that is like PEDA but all source is in one file and is better
 - [PEDA](https://github.com/longld/peda) - GDB plugin (only python2.7)

 ### Disasemblers/Decompilers